If you’re interested in raising fighting chicken breeds for sport or personal interest, it’s important to choose the right breed.

 What Are Fighting Chicken Breeds?

-These are breeds of chicken that have been bred specifically for their aggressive and territorial behavior.
-They tend to be more highly strung than other breeds and are sometimes used in cockfighting, although it is illegal in most countries.
+They have a tendency to be more highly strung than other breeds and people sometimes use them in cockfighting, although it is illegal in most countries.

-Fighting chickens can be identified by their large and imposing physique and their energetic and alert behavior.
+Their large and imposing physique can identify fighting chickens and their energetic and alert behavior.
 In most Asian countries, people keep them for cockfighting competitions, mostly in rural places.

 9 Best Fighting Chicken Breeds